cutlasses/GloopResources/README.md

 <img src="https://github.com/cutlasses/GloopResources/blob/main/images/GloopTest.png" alt="Picture of Gloop Test firmware">

-- **Row 1:** The status of the buttons - Menu Button, Record Button and Clear Button, 'u' means button is up, 'd' means button is down
+- **Row 1:** The status of the buttons - Menu Button, Record Button and Clear Button, 'u' means button is up, i,e, not pressed, 'd' means button is pressed down
-- **Row 2:** The status of the encorders, shows -1 when turned left, +1 when turned right
+- **Row 2:** The status of the encoders, shows -1 when turned left, +1 when turned right.
+Will also show a 'p' when the encoder button is pressed
 - **Row 3:** Trigger input, shows 'on' when trigger is sent a trigger voltage, and 'off' otherwise
 - **Row 4:** Shows the value of each of the CV inputs.
 From -5V/+5V, shown as a value from 0 to 100